-If you’d rather not sell, consider donating instead (although this may have to wait until it is safe to do so).
-There are many places that accept donations, whether it’s a charity shop, a toy library or somewhere that accepts donations for specific projects like recycling wedding dresses/suits or sending old running shoes/sports gear to those unable to afford them.
+If you’d rather not sell, consider donating instead .
+There are many places that accept donations, whether it’s a charity shop, a toy library, or somewhere that accepts donations for specific projects like recycling wedding dresses/suits or sending old running shoes/sports gear to those unable to afford them.

 Make Space For New Purchases/Activities

 If you have been thinking about getting a piano, or perhaps making a play area for your kids, getting rid of those old unwanted items is a great way to free up space.
-It’s amazing what a bit of decluttering and repositioning of furniture can do, and doing some maneuvering could give you the space you need to improve your home and allow you to do more productive or fun activities.
+It’s amazing what a bit of decluttering and repositioning of furniture can do, and doing some manoeuvring could give you the space you need to improve your home and introduce new hobbies.

 As a bonus, any cash you make from selling the items could be put towards filling the new space!